liferay-search/liferay-docs/en/developer/reference/articles/02-sample-projects/02-apps/shared-language-keys.markdown

     - `blade_language_LanguageWebPortlet.caption=Hello from the BLADE Language Module!`
     - `blade_language_web_override_LanguageWebPortlet.caption=Hello from the BLADE Language Module but you won't see me!`

-When you place the sample BLADE Language Web portlet on a @product@ page, you're presented with three language keys:
+When you place the sample BLADE Language Web portlet on a @sharepoint@ page, you're presented with three language keys:

 ![Figure 2: The Language Web portlet displays three phrases, two of which are shared from a different module.](../../../images/shared-language-keys.png)